nlisgo/xslt3-sandbox/README.md

 ## Process a folder of biorXiv XML

-The structure of the xml withinthe source folder will be preserved in the destination folder.
+The structure of the xml within the source folder will be preserved in the destination folder.

 ```
 ./scripts/process-folder.sh /path/to/SOURCE_DIR /path/to/DEST_DIR